ThomasQuinnKelly/bip-framework/README.md

 Refer to the page [Developing with BIP Framework](https://github.com/department-of-veterans-affairs/bip-reference-person/blob/master/docs/developing-with-bip-framework.md) that provides a quick overview of the primary capabilities that the BIP Framework offers.

-Refer to the page [Application Core Concepts and Patterns](https://github.com/department-of-veterans-affairs/bip-reference-person/tree/master#application-core-concepts-and-patterns) that provides information related to Design, Development, Configuration and Usage patterns in depth from an application service point of view.
+Refer to the page [Application Core Concepts and Patterns](https://github.com/department-of-veterans-affairs/bip-reference-person/tree/master#application-core-concepts-and-patterns) that provides detailed information related to design, development, configuration and usage patterns for an application service.

 # How to include BIP Framework libraries in your project